The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 - CS 61C focuses on machines and how they execute programs.

 CS 61A primarily uses the Python 3 programming language.
 Python is a popular language in both industry and academia.
 It is also particularly well-suited to the task of exploring the topics taught in this course.
 It is an open-source language developed by a large volunteer community that prides itself on the diversity of its contributors.
-We will also use other languages in the latter half of the course, including the Scheme programming language and Structured Query Language (SQL).

 Mastery of a particular programming language is a very useful side effect of CS 61A.
 However, our goal is not to dictate what language you use in your future endeavors.
 Instead, our hope is that once you have learned the concepts involved in programming, you will find that picking up a new programming language is but a few days' work.
+In fact, you will be asked to learn at least two other languages, Scheme and SQL, during the course.

 CS 10: The Beauty and Joy of Computing is an introductory computer science course which is similar to CS 61A but moves at a friendlier pace.
 CS 10 covers variables, functions, recursion, algorithmic complexity, object-oriented programming, and many other relevant CS 61A topics, with the overall content overlap being about 50%.
 CS 10 starts the semester in Snap!, a block-based programming language which allows students to focus on conceptual understanding without worrying about unfamiliar syntax.
 After the midterm, the course transitions into Python (the primary language 61A uses), applying the same concepts you already learned to the new language, as well as introducing new concepts more relevant to Python.
 CS 10 also covers big ideas and social implications that go beyond programming, showing you the beauty and joy of computing.